Badgerati/Pode/docs/Tutorials/Authentication/Methods/ClientCertificate.md

 Client Certificate Authentication is when the server requires the client to supply a certificate on the request, to verify themselves with the server.
 This only works over HTTPS connections.

+If at any point to you need to access the client's certificate outside of this validator, then it can be found on the web event object at `Request.ClientCertificate`.

 ## Setup

 To setup and start using Client Certificate Authentication in Pode you use the `New-PodeAuthScheme -ClientCertificate` function, and then pipe this into the [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function.
 The [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function's ScriptBlock is supplied the client's certificate, and any SSL errors that may have occurred (like chain issues, etc).